Jeff Bridges: Photography

 Bridges has been an amateur photographer since high school.
 He began taking photographs on film sets during Starman at the suggestion of co-star Karen Allen in 1984, with his favorite camera, a Widelux F8 that his wife bought him.
 He published many of these photographs online and in a 2003 book entitled Pictures: Photographs by Jeff Bridges.
 In 2013, he received an Infinity Award for his photos from the International Center of Photography in New York.
 A follow-up book, Jeff Bridges: Pictures Volume Two, was published in 2019.

-Voice work

-Bridges narrated the documentary Lost in La Mancha (2002), about the making of a Terry Gilliam retelling of Don Quixote, tentatively titled The Man Who Killed Don Quixote, which would have starred Johnny Depp as Sancho Panza and Jean Rochefort as the quixotic hero.
-Bridges also narrated the documentaries National Geographic's Lewis & Clark: Great Journey West (2002, IMAX), Discovery Channel's Raising the Mammoth (2000), and ABC's Heroes of Rock and Roll (1979).
-He voiced the character Big Z in the animated picture Surf's Up.
-He also hosted VH1's Top 100 Greatest Albums of Rock and Roll series in 2001.
-In 2016, he narrated the documentary Dream Big: Engineering Our World.

-Bridges has performed TV commercial voiceover work as well, including Hyundai's 2007 "Think About It" advertising campaign, and the Duracell advertisements in the "Trusted Everywhere" campaign.

-On December 18, 2010, Bridges hosted NBC's Saturday Night Live; he had hosted the show before in 1983 with his brother, Beau.
-With the December 18, 2010, episode Bridges beat Sigourney Weaver's record for longest gap between hosting appearances on SNL (Weaver had a 24-year gap between her first time hosting in 1986 and her second time hosting in 2010, while Bridges had a 27-year gap between his first appearance in 1983 and his most recent one, also in 2010).

 Personal life

+Bridges and his siblings inherited their family house in Malibu from their parents.
+In January 2025, the house burned down in the Palisades Fire.

+Bridges dated Candy Clark for several years after they met on the set of Fat City in 1972.

+Marriage and family

 Bridges married Susan Geston in 1977.
-They had met while filming Rancho Deluxe (1975), on a ranch where Geston had been working as a waitress.
-They have three daughters: Isabelle Annie (born August 6, 1981); Jessica Lily "Jessie" (born June 14, 1983); and Haley Roselouise (born October 17, 1985).
-They also have a granddaughter, Grace (born March 31, 2011), from Isabelle.
+They met while filming Rancho Deluxe (1975), on a ranch where Geston had been working as a waitress.
+They have three daughters, born in 1981, 1983 and 1985.

+Religious beliefs

 Bridges has studied Buddhism and has described himself as "a Buddhistly bent guy".
+He has co-written a book with the Zen master Bernie Glassman on the subject, but doesn't consider himself a Buddhist in terms of formal affiliation, saying he only enjoys the meditation part.
 On most days, he meditates for half an hour before beginning work on a film set.
-He has learned Transcendental Meditation.